scott-mescudi/GO-jwtlib/README.md

 # jwtlib

 `jwtlib` is a Go library for generating and validating JWT (JSON Web Tokens) using RSA keys.
 This library is designed to be simple, flexible, and easy to integrate into your Go applications.
-Note that this library was made for personal use by me.
+Note that this library was made for personal use.

 ## Features